JoelStorr/shape-css/README.md

  This component uses Copy directive which allows you to copy any peace of String and pass it to be used through the ClipBoard API.
 Its task is to show the Copy Overlay over the Code Block

  **Directives/copy.js**
- Creats a selected aria of screen that can be used via the Clipboard API. i
+ Creates a selected aria of the screen that can be used via the Clipboard API. i

 #### MobileHome.component.vue
-This file gets rendered when the user visites the Page from a non Desktop device.
+This file gets rendered when the user visits the Page from a non Desktop device.
 The Device Checking is done through the HomeView.vue file.

 ### Router (index.js)
 The router manages the Routing of the SPA application and allows for a more Software like feel.

 ### Store (index.js)
 The store file would allow the user to share properties like color or other info throughout the App.
-The Structure for that is there but it is not Implemented because there isn't a usecase jet.
-Intend to add that beond the Scope of the final Project.
+The Structure for that is there but it is not implemented because there isn't a use case jet.
+Intend to add that beyond the Scope of the final Project.

 ## Design
-For the Project I choose to have a High Contrast minimalistic design, which would not only allow the user to see the Shape and Shadow propperly inside the Tool section, but also make the Physiks effect stand out more on the Landing Page.
+For the Project, I choose to have a High Contrast minimalistic design, which would not only allow the user to see the Shape and Shadow properly inside the Tool section but also make the Physics effect stand out more on the Landing Page.